MylsKlaark/intro-to-statistical-learning/README.md

 # intro-to-statistical-learning
-A place to store Notebooks relating to the exercises from 'Introduction to Statistical Learning'.
+A place to store Notebooks relating to the labs and exercises from 'Introduction to Statistical Learning'.